Elements of a Luau – Taro in Hawaiian Culture

 Hawaiian men pounding poi, c.
 1890

-The traditional process of making poi was a time consuming labor of love.
+The traditional process of making poi was a time-consuming labor of love.
 After cooking for several hours in an underground oven called an imu, taro was then pounded on large boards or humongous bowls using a heavy stone.
 The cooked taro was pounded over and over until a silky smooth paste formed.
 Water was added, little by little, until the desired consistency was reached.

 Poi is an acquired taste.
 When consumed fresh, poi tastes fairly bland.
 When fermented, it can taste sour.
 Some people like to mix sugar or honey into their poi to add a bit of sweetness.